ogame-tbot/TBot/README.md

 ## Running

-* Download latest release
+* Download latest release for your platform.
 * Insert you credentials in settings.json
   * Under "Universe" type your universe name with leading capital letter, i.e.: Andromeda, Bellatrix etc...
   * Under "Language" type your universe community code.
 You can find it by logging to your account and analyzing the url, such as s161-us.ogame.gameforge.com => us
 * Configure the bot by editing all settings.json fields
   * All config options are sorted by feature, [check which features you](#features) want and configure them before activating
-* Make sure you have installed the [.NET Core 3.1 runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your platform
+* Make sure you have installed the [.NET 5 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) for your platform
 * Run TBot.exe

 ### Telegram